Generative AI pricing: 3 major considerations + an AI glossary

 One-hot encoding: A way of representing categorical data as vectors.

-Optimizer: A function that is used to update the parameters of a model during training.
+Optimizer: A function used for updating the parameters of a model during training.

-Parameter: A value that is used to control the behavior of a model.
+Parameter: A value used to control how a model behaves.

 Perplexity: A measure of how well a model is able to predict the next word in a sequence.